-Immediate Family: Spouse, children (including adoptees) and other dependents.
-Because of strict Conflict of Interest rules required by federal and state law, the definition of Immediate Family for a member of the Tulane University Medical Group and for other health care providers is broader than the definition for other Faculty and Staff members.
+- U.S.C. § 1001(a), a U.S. academic teaching hospital, a U.S. medical center or a U.S. research institute affiliated with an institution of higher education. - Income from service on advisory committees or review panels for a U.S. federal, state or local government agency, a U.S. institution of higher education as defined in 20 U.S.C. § 1001(a), a U.S. academic teaching hospital, a U.S. medical center, or a U.S. research institute affiliated with an institution of higher education. - F. Immediate Family: Spouse or domestic partner, children (including adoptees) and other dependents.
+Because of strict conflict of interest rules required by federal and state law, the definition of Immediate Family for a member of the Tulane University Medical Group and for other health care providers is broader than the definition for other Faculty and Staff members.
 Members of the Tulane University Medical Group or other health care providers must refer to Part B of this policy for the definition of Immediate Family.
-Note that for purposes of evaluating Vendor relationships under Part IV above, Immediate Family also includes parents, siblings, parents-in-law, and siblings-in-law.

-Institutional Review Board ("IRB"): Any board, committee or other group formally designated by the University to review human subjects research, and which was established and which functions and operates in conformity with Part 46 of Title 45 and Part 56 of Title 21 of the Code of Federal Regulations.
-IRB Members are those persons who constitute the IRB.

-Investigator: Any Faculty, Staff or affiliated person who serves as a project director or principal Investigator or who, regardless of title or position, is responsible for the design, conduct or reporting of research.
-Investigator may include, for example, a collaborator, consultant, or contractor.
+Note that for purposes of evaluating Vendor/Contractor relationships under Part IV above, Immediate Family also includes parents, siblings, parents-in-law, and siblings-in-law. - G. Institutional Review Board ("IRB"): Any board, committee or other group formally designated by the University to review human subjects research, and which was established and which functions and operates in conformity with Part 46 of Title 45 and Part 56 of Title 21 of the Code of Federal Regulations.
+IRB Members are those persons who constitute the IRB. - H. Investigator: Any Faculty, Staff or affiliated person who serves as a project director or principal investigator or who, regardless of title or position, is responsible for the design, conduct or reporting of research.
+Investigator may include, for example, a collaborator, consultant, or contractor. - I. Leadership Role: (a) Employment in any executive or administrator capacity, (b) consulting in any executive or administrator capacity, or (c) serving as (i) a member of a board of trustees, directors or administrators, (ii) an officer or (iii) a member of an advisory committee, advisory board or subcommittee of a board of trustees, directors or administrators.

-Leadership Role:

-- (a) Employment in any executive or administrator capacity, - (b) consulting in any executive or administrator capacity, or - (c) serving as - 1) a member of a board of trustees, directors or administrators, - 2) an officer or - 3) a member of an advisory committee, advisory board or subcommittee of a board of trustees, directors or administrators.
 (Note that any such employment, consultancy, or service by an Immediate Family member of an individual subject to this policy constitutes a Leadership Role on the part of such individual.)
-A Leadership Role may be compensated or non-compensated.

-PHS-Funded Research: Research funded by the Public Health Service or by an entity with Public Health Service-delegated authority, including the National Institutes of Health.
-PHS Subrecipient: An individual or legal entity that is a subrecipient, subcontractor, or consortium member under a PHS-Funded Research project.

-Primary Commitment: The time, energy, fiduciary obligations, and loyalty that any Faculty or Staff member is required to dedicate to the University.

-Professional Interests: Academic, research, personal, professional and/or institutional integrity, patient safety and welfare, or any other interest that may be added to this policy from time to time.

-Secondary Commitment: Activities that are not part of the Primary Commitment and which impose demands from outside entities, organizations, or projects for the time, energy, fiduciary obligations, or loyalty of Faculty or Staff.
-These may include but are not limited to employment, consulting, or participation in outside businesses or organizations, as well as Leadership Roles and other compensated or non-compensated extramural activities.
+A Leadership Role may be compensated or non-compensated. - J. PHS-Funded Research: Research funded by the Public Health Service or by an entity with Public Health Service-delegated authority, including the National Institutes of Health. - K. PHS Subrecipient: An individual or legal entity that is a subrecipient, subcontractor, or consortium member under a PHS-Funded Research project. - L. Primary Commitment: The time, energy, fiduciary obligations, and loyalty that any Faculty or Staff member is required to dedicate to the University. - M. Professional Interests: Academic, research, personal, professional and/or institutional integrity, patient safety and welfare, or any other interest that may be added to this policy from time to time. - N. Secondary Commitment: Activities that are not part of the Primary Commitment and which impose demands from outside entities, organizations, or projects for the time, energy, fiduciary obligations, or loyalty of Faculty or StaffTulkhestenimaryitynkludey blanding on Palgraphed to employment, consulting, or participation in outside businesses or organizations, as well as Leadership Roles and other compensated or non-compensated extramural activities.
 Secondary Commitments do not include activities conducted entirely on personal time, which have no conflicting effect on one's Primary Commitment and which do not reasonably create the appearance of such a conflict.